Cabiao: History

 In 1950, when the first tenure of then Paterno Santiano began, the town's public market was constructed through the support of the national government since the towns income cannot at that time support such huge amount of expenditures.
 During the first tenure of Gregorio T. Crespo, the old town hall was renovated and the original Cabiao Central School Building has been restored.
 The gravelling of Sinipit-San Roque Road was made.
 Santiano was re-elected as mayor after a heavily contested election results.
 In 1960, Crespo was re-elected as Mayor of Cabiao, and Pedro T. Wycoco was appointed as the Chief of Police.
 The Gapan- Arayat Road, Cabiao Section were constructed by Golangco Construction and Development Corp. in 1963.
 In 1979, the town's Public Market was rehabilitated with the help of Angel Concepcion (Member of Parliament) for which main building was constructed contiguously from the previous two small one.
 Cabiao was governed by Crespo for almost three decades, bringing together the people of Cabiao to live in peace.

 Geography

 Cabiao is located at the south-western part of Nueva Ecija bordering the province of Pampanga.
 It also borders the municipalities of San Isidro and San Antonio in the province of Nueva Ecija; the municipalities of Magalang, Candaba and Arayat in Pampanga province; and to its north-west is the municipality of Concepcion in Tarlac province.
+It is 37 km from Cabanatuan, 51 km from Palayan, and 107 km from Manila, and 39 km from San Fernando.

 The land area is flat-bounded river with abundant fertile soil; very ideal for cultivation.
 The estimated 32%, classified as rural/sub-rural areas are related in agricultural land farming.
 Its surrounded by irrigations and sources of water supply needed in multi-cropping.
 The rest land area with an estimated of 89.6 km2 situated in the core-centered are residentials, households and commercial occupancies.
 It is classified as urban and sub-urban areas.

 Climate

 Barangays

 Cabiao is politically subdivided into 23 barangays.
+Each barangay consists of puroks and some have sitios.